mitkow7/Password-Generator/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Build the project using Visual Studio or your preferred C# compiler.
-4. Run the executable file (e.g., `PasswordGenerator.exe`).
-5. Follow the on-screen instructions to generate your password.
-6. Copy the generated password and use it as needed.